Evaluation Committee/ Panel

 There are several key tools from where the information about the market can be extracted.
-As an agency or individual conducts procurement, there is a large volume of information that will help to analyse the market that surrounds the organisation.
-Humanitarian agencies should to conduct revised market assessments as needed.
+As an agency or individual conducts procurement, there is a quite important amount of information that will help to analyze the market that surrounds the organisation.
+Humanitarian agencies should to conduct market assessments and revise them with an analytical look when is needed.

-Sometimes it is difficult to get an idea of a supplier only through official bid documents.
-Purchases may want to visit the suppliers in their workplace, especially when agencies intend to start a lasting relationship with a given supplier.
+Sometimes it is difficult to get an idea of a supplier only through their official bid documents.
+It may be key to visit the suppliers in their workplace, especially when agencies intended to start a lasting relationship with the supplier.
 Do not underestimate the power of an in-person conversation, or the details that can be learned by knowing their facilities.

 Helpful steps to follow:

-It is strongly advised to excluded suppliers from any procurement for any of the following reasons:
+Bidders must be excluded from any procurement procedure in any one of the following cases:

 Background checks are strongly advised prior to contracting with an agency:

-Contracts should not be awarded to bidders who during the procurement procedures:
+Contracts will not be awarded to bidders who during the procurement procedures:

-Supplier management is a set of principles, processes, and tools that can help organisations maximise supplier relationships, minimise risks, and manage overheads throughout the entire relationship life-cycle.
-Active supplier management entails creating closer and more collaborative relationships with key suppliers to achieve greater value and reduce risks.
+Supplier management is a set of principles, processes, and tools that can help organisations to maximize the value of supplier relationships, minimize risks, and manage overheads throughout the entire relationship lifecycle.
+It entails creating closer and more collaborative relationships with key suppliers to achieve greater value and reduce risks.

-It is important to know specifications of the products or services required, the legal framework for their acquisition and their availability in the market.
-Not taking these three concepts into account increases the risk of not finding required items, procuring incorrect items, or not respecting local norms and behaviours when purchasing them.
+It is important to know what are the specifications of the products or services needed, the legal framework for their acquisition and the existence of these in the market.
+Not taking these three concepts into account increases the risk of not finding what are expected, procuring something not needed, or not respecting local norms and behaviors when purchasing them.